 Early Notables of the Garvant family (pre 1700)

-More information is included under the topic Early Garvant Notables in all our PDF Extended History products and printed products wherever possible.
+Another 68 words (5 lines of text) are included under the topic Early Garvant Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Garvant family